axkibe/plotle/INSTALL.md

 * Done!

 Note that http://localhost:8833/devel.html serves a non-compressed version of the shell, useful for debugging.
-This one is also not cached so that always the newest version on disc will be delivered.
+This one is also not cached so the newest version on disc will be delivered.